Covert Comic Home Page

 More briefings.
 Tried a Saddam Burger at lunch today.
 Actually, it was a Kabab Iroog, but it kind of looked like a hamburger.
 Pretty tasty too.
 I almost relented to having a beer with it, but in the end decided to maintain my standards (your humble intel officer prefers wine and liquor if at all possible - not because I'm a snob, you understand, but because beer tends to make your humble spook fat, plus I get little or no buzz from it, thereby rendering its intelligence value at best questionable).

-More briefings this morning and afternoon.
-In the evening, talked on the phone with my beautiful wife back home in Northern Virginiastan, in advance of my flying home this weekend.
+In the evening, talked on the phone with my beautiful wife back home in Northern Virginiastan in advance of my return flight this weekend.
 Just for kicks, told her I was getting lots of hot dates here in Baghdad.
 My intent was to make a pun about Iraq's leading cash crop.
 The problem: my beautiful wife is from Eastern Europe.

 Language difficulties … and now, marital difficulties.